calumhalcrow/developerportal/_posts/2014-07-01-trade-leads.markdown

 | status | Status of the lead (note this API only shows open leads) |
 | title| Title of the opportunity |

-## Additional Return Values for State Department
+### Additional Return Values for State Department leads

+In addition to the Generic Return Values, State Department leads will have the following fields:

 | borrowing_entity | Bank funding the project|
 | comments | comments about the project|